VoltUnityPackages/Telepathy/README.md

 _Note: results will be significantly better on a really powerful server.
 Tests will follow._

-You can run this test yourself by running the provided [LoadTest](LoadTest)
+You can run this test yourself by running the provided [LoadTest](https://github.com/vis2k/Telepathy/tree/master/LoadTest).